 Voting is fundamental to our democracy.
-The upcoming election is too important to be complacent about.
-It's up to you to take the time to shape our future.
-If we sit on the sidelines, we give others the power to make the future work for them, not all of us.
+The upcoming elections are too important to sit it out.
+If you don't vote, you give others the power to make the future work for the few, not all of us.
+It's on all of us to make our votes count.

 Your vote matters.

 You have the power to vote for candidates who will put your interests first, fight for reproductive freedom, and work to expand access to health care.
-It's up to you.
+Make it count.

 Your vote matters—use it.